arumaldodrla/ReminderSent/00-Product-Vision-and-Business-Context.md

 *   **Market Positioning:** ReminderSend is positioned as a premium, specialized tool that sits between personal to-do apps and complex project management systems.
 It is the **best-in-class solution for external follow-up**.

-## 6. Core Pillars of the Product
+## 6. Core Pillars and Design Philosophy

-These four pillars are the essence of the product and should be reflected in all development and marketing materials.
+These pillars and principles are the essence of the product and MUST be reflected in all development and marketing materials.

+### Core Product Pillars

 | Pillar | Description |
 | :--- | :--- |